ibm-cloud-docs/deployable-reference-architectures/terraform-ibm-landing-zone/deploy-arch-ibm-slz-vpc-standard.md

 | * Isolate management VPC and allow only a limited number of network connections  \n * All other connections from or to management VPC are forbidden | ACL and security group rules in management VPC| | More ports might be opened in preset or added manually after deployment |
 | * Isolate workload VPC and allow only a limited number of network connections  \n * All other connections from or to workload VPC are forbidden | ACL and security group rules in workload VPC | | More ports might be opened in preset or added manually after deployment |
 | Load VPN configuration to simplify VPN setup | VPNs | VPN configuration is the responsibility of the customer | |
-{: caption="Network security architecture decisions" caption-side="bottom"}
+{: caption="Table 2.
+Network security architecture decisions" caption-side="bottom"}